-Gun range recycling: Startling stats from Saskatoon police that will blow you away - Saskatoon | Globalnews.ca
+Gun range recycling: startling stats from Saskatoon police that will blow you away - Saskatoon | Globalnews.ca

 The idea that police gun ranges should be recovering spent lead is relatively new and really started to pick up around five years ago.

-“Our’s, I believe, is one of the newest ones with the efficient system at doing it,” Cst.
-Gutek remarked.
+“Ours, I believe, is one of the newest ones with the efficient system at doing it,” Gutek remarked.

 “This is a huge step for us on our recycling program.”